eduardolucioac/psx-grp-flt/README.md

     '(&(pgMemberOf=cn=<PSX_GROUP_CN>,<GROUPS_OU>,<BASE_DN)(uid=<PERSON_UID>))'
 ```

+This script is useful for cases where we already have an OpenLDAP installed and we want to make filters available for ***Posix Groups*** that already exists in a very simple way and without creating new types of groups.
+Also useful when unable to install overlays or when this process is too laborious or risky.

+**IMPORTANT:** We recommend backing up your OpenLDAP data before testing our solution.

+Ref(s).:

 ## How It Works

 Queries all ***posixGroup*** objects for their ***memberUid*** field, then aggregates all the results together.
 Then populates the ***pgMemberOf*** attribute of each listed user in the aggregation.